 Cellular Forensics: 2019

-PLEASE NOTE: THIS IS THREE SESSION WEBINAR THAT AIRS LIVE ON SEPTEMBER 25, 26 AND 27, FROM 12-2 PM EASTERN EACH DAY.
+PLEASE NOTE: THIS IS THREE SESSION WEBINAR THAT AIRS LIVE ON OCTOBER 23, 24 AND 25, FROM 12-2 PM EASTERN EACH DAY.
 YOUR REGISTRATION ALSO GIVES YOU ACCESS TO RECORDINGS OF THE LIVE SESSIONS FOR 30 DAYS ONCE THE LIVE SESSIONS HAVE ENDED.

 As investigators and examiners, the vast majority of our cases involve mobile devices.
 Our victims, actors and witnesses carry smartphones and tablets that track their activities, communications and travel.
 And the data that we retrieve from these devices can be crucial in bringing our investigations to the proper conclusion.